shripalsoni04/web-component-talk-demo-app/readme.md

-# Step-9: Toggle panel from container page by calling method of the sh-panel component
+# Step-10: Use css-variable to style panel header